wemogy/generator/README.md

 yarn link generator-wemogy
 ```

-Start the development using the following command in the root directory
+Start the development using the following command in the root directory.

 ```bash
 yarn develop
 ```

-To test the generator, run the following command
+To test the generator, run the following commands from the repository's root or a sub folder.

 ```bash
 yo wemogy